beans

 Go deeper

 In this section, I’ll explain all the geeky stuff.
-Technically, you won’t have to know so much stuff, however, on the off chance that you view yourself as a genuine espresso sweetheart, why not grow your insight more?
+Technically, you won’t have to know so much stuff; however, on the off chance that you view yourself as a burgeoning espresso geek, why not grow your insight more?

 Why does single-origin matter?

 As I already mentioned, single-origin has become the de facto standard among hardcore coffee snobs.
-Single-origin means that coffee comes from a single estate or, at least, a specified geographical location.
-This is the case in places like Ethiopia, where most farmers are smallholders, and coffee from different farmers will be mixed at the processing station.
+Single-origin means that coffee comes from a single estate or, at least, a specified geographical location or washing station.
+This is the case in places like Ethiopia, where most farmers are smallholders and coffee from different farmers will be mixed at the processing station.

 Single-origin tastes more interesting because it lets you encounter the origin and terroir of a particular place.
 Imagine that you have a blend with four different coffees.
 It’s kinda hard to know what beans contribute to what flavor, right?

-For precisely this reason, some roasters have started to offer single-origin espresso roasts.
+For this reason, some roasters have started offering single-origin espresso roasts.
 This means that the coffee has NOT been blended.

 Typically, this kind of coffee will be roasted darker than the filter version of the same bean.
-However, it would usually not be considered a dark roast.
+However, it would usually not be considered a dark roast; more like a medium.

 That means you will get plenty of acidity and notes of fruits and flowers in the cup.
-This also means that this kind of espresso bean is best enjoyed straight or diluted with hot water.
+This also means that this kind of espresso bean should be enjoyed straight or diluted with hot water.
 Often this won’t work well with milk.

 What is an Omni roast?